 The wheels on the self-propelled modular transporter include their own motors so they can rotate independently.
 This provides impressive maneuverability and control.
 In addition to the usual forward and reverse directions, the self-propelled modular transporter can be switched to a "crab" mode, which allows it to move laterally, or a "carousel" mode, which rotates the entire configuration.
 The integrated lift cylinder also lifts and lowers the load - a useful feature to aid in loading and unloading.

 Some heavy-duty haulage companies use large self-propelled modular haulers designed to transport huge loads of 500 tons or more over a variety of terrains, including off-road surfaces.
 There are self-propelled modular transporter for sale that offer flexible solutions for smaller "in-plant" transport challenges.
 Each trailer can handle up to 60 tons, for a total of 720 tons when using the maximum configuration of 12 trailers.
 Their highly minimized and ultra-thin design make them ideal for in-plant transportation in nuclear and petrochemical plants, as well as other space-constrained industrial sites.
 The low-profile design is especially useful for placing the unit under items for loading and unloading.

-Self-propelled modular transporter modules can be combined to provide different configurations.
+The self-propelled modular trailer can be combined to provide different configurations.
 Depending on the model, the self-propelled modular transporter can be arranged in up to 6 module lengths and 2 module widths.
-One to four "two-stage 4" diesel-driven hydraulic power packs will be required to drive the hauler (depending on the size of the configuration).
+One to four "two-stage 4" diesel-driven hydraulic power packs will be required to drive the haulier (depending on the size of the configuration).